wavemaker/docs/website/blog/2025-04-25-what's-new-release11.11.md

 - Data Field and Display Field of CheckboxSet are Auto Setting to Empty
 - Allowed File Upload Extensions Property Updates is Reverted upon Publishing Prefab
 - Add Button Action is Not Working for Tabs, Accordion, Wizard, Button group and Carousel

-Check the [release notes](/learn/wavemaker-release-notes/v11-11-0/) for more bug fixes.

 ## ReactNative Mobile-Specific Enhancements